Woody Brown doesn’t look at the letter board as he allegedly spells. Mom explains this away by saying he needs to look elsewhere to maintain focus.

 Neither Patti nor Jimmy had aides with them in their classes.

-So why was this Autistic man, fully able-bodied, needing his mother in every single class?
+So why was this autistic man, fully able-bodied, needing his mother in every single class?
+Something tells me SHE’S the one who got the bachelor’s and master’s.

 This Just Isn’t Believable

-Mom is a college English graduate plus worked for many years as a story analyst in the film industry.
+Mary is a college English graduate plus worked for many years as a story analyst in the film industry.

-And the quoted recitations — quite a few of them in large chunks — were grand essay style.
+And the quoted recitations by Mary — quite a few of them in large chunks — were grand essay style.
 It just didn’t ring true — not even for an autistic person — to answer a reporter’s questions with such overly formal diction.

 Mom said that when he was three, she took him to see a woman who claimed she taught her nonverbal son to type.